-Playing chess or putting together puzzles are also ideal for enhancing your spatial visualization skills.
-Tangrams, which are puzzles that use the same seven shapes to form pictures, involve your spatial abilities, too.
+Playing chess or putting together puzzles may also be ideal for enhancing your spatial visualization skills.
+Tangrams, which are puzzles that use the same seven shapes to form pictures, can involve your spatial abilities, too.

 Many people find spatial visualization very difficult to do.
-Switching between two- and three-dimensional objects and then maneuvering those objects can require extreme mental discipline.
-However, you can only benefit from sharpening your spatial abilities.
+Switching between two- and three-dimensional objects and then maneuvering those objects can require mental discipline.

-Similarly, seeking mental health care can be just as daunting and require just as much mind control.
-Like improving your spatial abilities, however, it is just as worthwhile.
-If mental health care seems out of reach, there is still a way to seek professional help for your concerns.
+Similarly, seeking mental health care can seem just as daunting and require just as much deliberate mental effort.
+Like improving your spatial abilities, however, it is likely a worthwhile pursuit.
+Even if mental health care seems out of reach, there may still be a way to seek professional help for your concerns.

 Read below for a few testimonials from people who have reached out to BetterHelp with similar concerns:

 “Mr. Cadavero has helped me focus on short-term goals which require daily action, such as walking and playing piano.
 Being accountable to someone other than myself is energizing.
 I have decided to do another month of conversation.”

 “Although we have only started our sessions, Ramona has great intuition and seemed to understand me very quickly.
 Her suggestions and consistent attention is appreciated.
 I look forward to this journey and feel that she is going to help me achieve my personal goals towards mental, physical, and spiritual growth.”